PaulHax/kwiver/doc/manuals/tools/estimate-depth.rst

 The estimate-depth tool estimates a series of depth maps for video frames based off of known or calculated cameras associated with those frames.

+The default configuration of this tool depends on algorithm implementations in the :ref:`arrows_super3d` and :ref:`arrows_vtk` arrows which will only available if the KWIVER_ENABLE_SUPER3D and KWIVER_ENABLE_VTK CMake flags are enabled.

 .. code-block:: bash

   kwiver estimate-depth       [options]